preloader

 Partnerships

-Better sector partnerships between workers to drive improved and more joined-up support for people experiencing homelessness in the city.
+Stronger sector partnerships to drive improved and more joined-up support for people experiencing homelessness.

 Knowledge

-Upskilling the sector with skills and knowledge to enable a flexible approach to delivering services to those with multiple and complex needs.
+Investing in the sector's workforce by providing skills and knowledge to enable a high-quality and flexible approach to delivering services to those with multiple and complex needs.

 Exploring